clayauld/Secure-Adblocking-DNS/README.md

 2. Pi-hole based adblocking
 3. Recursive DNS (see this link: https://www.cloudflare.com/learning/dns/what-is-recursive-dns/)
 4. DNS-over-TLS support (specifically for Android)
+5. Optional DNS-over-HTTPS support (dnsdist allows support for both)
-5. Upload to Github and promote solution for use
+6. Upload to Github and promote solution for use

 ## Tasks